$\mathbb{N}$icola $\mathbb{B}$ranchini

 About

-Hello!
-I am a PhD student in Statistics in the School of Mathematics at the University of Edinburgh, advised by Víctor Elvira.
-Sometimes I blog as well here.
+Previously, I was a PhD student in Statistics in the School of Mathematics at the University of Edinburgh, advised by Víctor Elvira, and an ELLIS PhD student co-advised by Aki Vehtari at Aalto University.

 News

-• Very excited to soon join the University of Warwick as a ProbAI research fellow, where I will work with Gareth Roberts.
+• Very excited to join (soon) the University of Warwick as a ProbAI research fellow, where I will work with Gareth Roberts.

 • Three new papers in 2026: How to approximate inference with subtractive mixture models (AISTATS 2026), On the bias of variational resampling (AISTATS 2026), and Multimarginal Flow Matching with Adversarially Learnt Interpolants (ICLR 2026).
 See more details on the publications page.